kube-burner/kube-burner/docs/cli.md

 $ kube-burner help
 Kube-burner 🔥

-Tool aimed at stressing a Kubernetes cluster by creating or deleting lots of objects.
+Tool aimed at stressing a kubernetes cluster by creating or deleting lots of objects.

 Usage:
   kube-burner [command]